stackbit-projects/rainy-daffodil-8ad95/content/pages/index.md

   - type: hero_section
     title: Hello there!
 My name is Malvika Dusowoth.
     subtitle: >-
-      This website was created by me in order to give you a better insight into my life, and to prove to you as to why I should be selected into the University of Waterloo's Computer Science program.
+      This website was created by me to give you a better insight into my life and to show you why I am the perfect candidate to be selected into the University of Waterloo's Computer Science program.
     actions:
       - label: Contact Me